mac-65/hardsub/README.md

-# hardsub.sh
+# 🇭 🇦 🇷 🇩 🇸 🇺 🇧🔹🇸 🇭

-This is a simple command line shell script to hardsub a subtitle track onto a video.
+This is a simple command line <code>bash</code> shell script to hardsub a subtitle track onto a video.

 It is being developed under Fedora 34 linux, and should be portable to other